atomic-glitter2004/packagedelivery.github.io/README.md

-# packagedelivery
+# Package Delivery Sample Calculation - Optimization code and output
+**Project by Ash** :octocat:

-Package delivery and route optimization with Traveling Salesman Problem
+Package delivery and route optimization that basically uses the fundementaln logic link in the classic NP-Hard problem: travelling salesman problem
+>This page's code is how I calculated the optimal route for example

+## Input code
 ```
 import numpy as np

 def optimal_delivery_route(points, route, availability=None, start_time=9.0, speed_vihicle=15,
                            house_delivery_time_min=10):

+  :param these values are just adapted to fit our theroretical circumstance, could be changed and adapted to spesific circumstnace

     if availability is None:
         availability = {}